Murder of Ilan Halimi: Burial

 Ilan Halimi was initially buried in the Cimetière parisien de Pantin near Paris, and the funeral drew a large Jewish crowd.
 At the request of the family, his remains were reburied in Har HaMenuchot cemetery in Jerusalem on 9 February 2007.
 It was timed to allow his first Yartzeit, on Tu Bishvat, to pass before the reburial.
 The date and time (11:30 am) also marked "exactly one year after his burial in France according to the Jewish Calendar."

 Memorials

 A garden in the Jerusalem Forest was named after him.
 In May 2011, a garden in the 12th arrondissement of Paris where Halimi used to play as a child was renamed after him.

 A tree commemorating Ilan Halimi was cut down in Sainte-Geneviève-des-Bois shortly before the anniversary of his death in 2019.
 In 2025, another tree commemorating him was cut down in Épinay-sur-Seine.

+On the 20th anniversary of his death in 2026, A new tree was planted by French president Emmanuel Macron.